SteelSeries/gamesense-sdk/doc/api/sending-game-events.md

 To better make use of these capabilities we've built a framework for receiving events from games and using our devices' illumination (for now, with other forms of output possible in future products) capabilities as indicators of game state.

+## Engine plugins ##

+Simultaneously with the release of SteelSeries Engine 3.7.0, we have released a plugin for the Unity Engine and editor that is available [here on Github][unity-plugin-repo] or on the Unity Web Store.
+For documentation on binding and sending events using the plugin, refer to the documentation in its repository.

+An Unreal Engine 4 plugin is also planned for future release.

 ## Server discovery ##

 Before you can use the GameSense™ SDK, your game will need to find out where to send handlers and events.
 To do this it will need to read the `coreProps.json` file that Engine creates when it starts.
 This file contains a json object.
 You are interested in the `address` top level key.
 The corresponding value is the host and port that Engine is listening on.
 This is a string in `"host:port"` format.
 E.g.